 SEO is a simple process to do with your content.
-There are a few steps that you need to look upon in order to drive leads.
-You can use SEO best practices tools like Ahrefs, Semrush, and Google keyword Finder for keyword volume and length.
+There are a few steps that you need to look at in order to drive leads.
+You can use SEO best practices tools like Ahrefs, Semrush, and Google Keyword Finder for keyword volume and length.

 Find keywords that are not complicated for your audience

 Search Engine Optimization is a sunshade of all those marketing tactics that are used to rank your content on Google.
-We suggest you to dig deeper in the keyword volume to find one that isn’t difficult to rank on your niche.
+We suggest you dig deeper into the keyword volume to find one that isn’t difficult to rank in your niche.

-An optimized content is better to be ranked on Google than a content which doesn’t involve SEO.
+Optimized content is better to be ranked on Google than content that doesn’t involve SEO.

 Create unique content